GET TO KNOW US - OUR TEAM

 Susan is available for therapy sessions on Mondays and Tuesdays.
 Cognitive assessments with Susan are scheduled on an individual basis.

-Selina is a warm, friendly, and experienced psychologist and mother of two who has worked extensively in the private and public health system since gaining full registration in 2001.
+Selina (she/her) is a warm, friendly, and experienced psychologist and mother of two who has worked extensively in the private and public health system since gaining full registration in 2001.

 Selina enjoys working with children, adolescents and families by helping them learn and practise the skills needed to maximise their mental health, well-being, and quality of life.
 She draws on evidence-based therapeutic techniques from an eclectic base of approaches which includes Acceptance and Commitment Therapy, Cognitive Behaviour Therapy, attachment and family systems theories, creative therapies, social skills training, interpersonal/functional neurobiology, and trauma-informed approaches.